 A Georgia native, Jones, born in 1951, earned a bachelor’s degree in agronomy from Fort Valley State College, a master’s degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri, Columbia.
-He began his academic career as a faculty member at Minnesota and became an internationally respected authority on plant physiology.
-He is a fellow of the American Society of Agronomy and the Crop Science Society of America.
+He is a member of the American Academy of Arts and Sciences and is a fellow of the American Society of Agronomy and the Crop Science Society of America.
+He began his academic career as a faculty member at Minnesota in 1978 and became an internationally respected authority on plant physiology.

 At the University of Illinois Urbana-Champaign, Jones serves as chancellor of the state’s flagship, land-grant university and vice president in the University of Illinois system.
 At Urbana, Jones’ tenured faculty home is in the Department of Crop Sciences, College of Agricultural, Consumer and Environmental Sciences (ACES).
 Jones is the first African American scholar appointed as Urbana chancellor since the office was created in 1967.